-Proposal Voting Options for Proposal Vote Required to Elect Directors or Adopt Proposal Effect of Withhold Effect of Abstentions Effect of Broker Non-Votes Election of Class II and Class III Directors (Proposal 1) For or Withhold A nominee will be elected by a plurality of votes cast at the Annual Meeting, meaning that the one Class II nominee and the two Class III nominees receiving the most "FOR" votes will be elected as directors No effect Not applicable.
+Proposal Voting Options for Proposal Vote Required to Elect Directors or Adopt Proposal Effect of Withhold Effect of Abstentions Effect of Broker Non-Votes Election of Class II Directors (Proposal 1) A nominee will be elected by a plurality of votes cast at the Annual Meeting, meaning that the two Class II nominees receiving the most "FOR" votes will be elected as directors.
+Not applicable.
 Abstain is not a voting option.
+No effect.

-No effect Ratification of KPMG (Proposal 2) For, Against or Abstain The affirmative vote of a majority of the votes cast at the Annual Meeting Not applicable.
+Proposal Voting Options for Proposal Vote Required to Elect Directors or Adopt Proposal Effect of Withhold Effect of Abstentions Effect of Broker Non-Votes Approval, on an Advisory Basis, of the Compensation of Our Named Executive Officers (Proposal 2) For, Against or Abstain The affirmative vote of a majority of the votes cast at the Annual Meeting.
+Not applicable.
 Withhold is not a voting option.
-No effect Brokers have discretion to vote Approval, on an Advisory Basis, of the Compensation of Our Named Executive Officers (Proposal 3) For, Against or Abstain The affirmative vote of a majority of the votes cast at the Annual Meeting Not applicable.
+No effect.
+No effect.
+Ratification of KPMG (Proposal 3) For, Against or Abstain The affirmative vote of a majority of the votes cast at the Annual Meeting.
+Not applicable.
 Withhold is not a voting option.
-No effect No effect
+No effect.
+Brokers have discretion to vote.

-You may vote for all the director nominees, withhold authority to vote your shares for all the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.
+\ You may vote for all the director nominees, withhold authority to vote your shares for all the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.